rasika2012/openchoreo/samples/configuring-choreo/update-deployment-pipeline/README.md

 Currently the default-org has a deployment pipeline which consists of three environments - namely development, staging and production.

-In this sample we first add a new environment named test and then update the deployment pipeline.
+In this sample we first add a new environment named test, and then, update the deployment pipeline.

 ## Deploy in Choreo
 Use the following command to create a new environment.